Our Dumb World: Rest of North America

 Chapter title presumes an American bias to the entire book as a central premise of its humor.

 South America

 French Guiana was forgotten by France, and its rediscovery sparked France to see what other things it possesses (French overseas departments).
 This never happened, but is poking fun at the general idea of colonial powers neglecting their colonies.

 Africa

 Madagascar is ruled by lemurs, where in reality the island is known for being the exclusive home for this group of animals.

 Middle East

 Kuwait is presented as a person thinking about their relationship with the US, unaware they are being used by them, reducing any real geopolitical concerns to a personal drama.

 Europe

-France lays claim to being the entire world, poking fun at Francophone pride and presumed centrality.
+The phrase "France lays claim to being the entire world" pokes fun at Francophone pride and presumed centrality.

 Asia

 China's most produced product is listed as Chinese people, poking fun at stereotypes about the large population of China.